gopala-kr/ldr/README.md

 ![survey](https://ingeno.io/wp-content/uploads/2017/03/stackoverflow_2017survey1.png)

-React has been adopted by top giants Facebook, Instagram, NetflixNY, TimesKhan Academy, Codecademy, WhatsApp, Vivaldi,  Browser Dropbox,  Yahoo Mail and startup communities [more](https://github.com/facebook/react/wiki/sites-using-react). and react has been a big competetor for google's AngularJs MVC framework.
+React has been adopted by top giants Facebook, Instagram, NetflixNY, Times, Khan Academy, Codecademy, WhatsApp, Vivaldi Browser, Dropbox,  Yahoo Mail, many [more](https://github.com/facebook/react/wiki/sites-using-react) startups and react is going to take over the web.

 React is just front-end UI library.
-Inorder to make complete full stack react application facebook and other communities provides supporting libraries and design patterns, such as flux, redux, relay, graphql.React can also be used other frameworks.
+Inorder to make complete full stack react application facebook and other communities provides supporting libraries and design patterns, such as flux, redux, relay, graphql.
+React can also be used other frameworks.

 Lets explore them in details...